 3. Spend more quality time together

 There are a lot of couples who are not happy in their marriage simply because they don’t feel like they relate to one another anymore.
 This can happen when things like financial pressures, hectic schedules and their children’s needs take precedence over spending time with one another.
-Going on dates, taking vacations, making sex a priority in your marriage are not “luxuries”.
+Even though this might Going on dates, taking vacations, making sex a priority in your marriage are not “luxuries”.
 In order for a marriage to be healthy so that it can last, these are necessities.
-It’s absolutely imperative that you and your spouse spend quality time with one another.
+It’s absolutely imperative that you and your spouse spend quality time with one another and if need be seek out solutions to divorce.

 4. Get some accountability